 “Fair enough,” She shrugged.

 **The term “bisexual” implies belief in the rigid gender binary, which is exclusionary of trans* and intersex people.
-That crap is NOT in line with my views.
+Erasure like that is NOT in line with my views.
 Bisexuality, however, is the closest term that people outside of the community recognize.

 My friends were slowly introduced to the idea and none of them reacted negatively.
 I doubt most of them were even surprised.
 I was even nominated for “Most Gay For Girls” in the joke awards thread of the Sloan message board three years running.
 I lost all three times, but it truly WAS a pleasure just to be nominated.